 The FWO is seeking orders full back-payments plus interest, and penalties to be imposed.
 The next Case Management Hearing is on 29 October 2019.

 This case highlights the common misconception that nannies and au pairs are not genuine employees.
-However, Senior Employment Relations Adviser from Employsure, Michael Wilkinson says: “Determining if a nanny or an au pair is an employee will depend on the individual relationship.”
+However, Senior Employment Relations Adviser from Peninsula, Michael Wilkinson says: “Determining if a nanny or an au pair is an employee will depend on the individual relationship.”

 He explains: “Nannies are often engaged as employees; however, in some circumstances they can be considered genuine independent contractors.